 The Powershred 79Ci is specially designed to be 100% jam-proof.
 It can prevent the shutter from being overfed and pause the motor when you misfeed paper.
 A light bar also lets you know when you’re shredding within the recommended capacity or exceeding it.

-The 79Ci has a convenient 6-gallon pull-out bin and can run for up to 20 minutes, with a 30-minute cool-down period.
-It comes with Fellowes' SafeSense technology, which immediately stops the unit when you touch the paper opening, so it's suitable for home offices where there are kids or pets.
+The 79Ci has a convenient six-gallon pull-out bin and can run for up to 20 minutes, with a 30-minute cool-down period.
+It comes with Fellowes' SafeSense technology, which immediately stops the unit when you touch the paper opening, so it's suitable for home offices with kids or pets.

 As for the downsides, some reviewers say that the caster wheels are difficult to install.
-Others claim the pull-out bin is difficult to remove without getting shredded paper on the floor and also hard to reinsert.
+Others claim the pull-out bin is difficult to remove without getting shredded paper on the floor and challenging to reinsert.